 Summer semester: starts the first week of May

-Fall semester: the last full week of August
+Fall semester: starts the last full week of August

-First, about five weeks before each new semester begins, make sure you have financial clearance to register.
+Make sure you have financial clearance to register.
 If you have no outstanding balance on your account, you will be financially cleared.
 Whether or not your employer is sponsoring some portion of your tuition, Andrews will always regard you as the responsible party for keeping your account up to date, so please monitor your account carefully and communicate with your sponsoring entity about financial clearance and registration deadlines.
-Payment may be made by mail, by phone, or online (access with AU username and password, pay with a credit card) via the AU website.
-Financial clearance is issued by Vicki Thompson, Associate Director/Student Accounts: 269-471-6995, firstname.lastname@example.org.
+Payment may be made online (access with AU username and password, pay with a credit card) via the AU website.
+Financial clearance is issued by Mr. Fares Magesa, Assistant Director of Student Accounts: 269-471-3428, firstname.lastname@example.org.

-While DMin students may not register through online registration, there are parts of the registration process that you can easily do yourself if you wish.
-Online registration is open about two months preceding a school term.
+Online registration is open about three months preceding a school term.
 You will find a link to Registration Central on the Andrews main web page, www.andrews.edu, or through the "vault" link at the bottom of the page, where you can set up your username activation online.
-Then make sure that
+Then make sure that...

 1) your academic information is correct,